ROBERT SIEGEL, HOST:

 BLOCK: New York Times national political correspondent Jonathan Martin picks up the story from there.
 And Jonathan, very quickly, once again this dispute boiled over onto Facebook.
 What happened next?

-JONATHAN MARTIN: Well, yesterday morning, after Liz Cheney made that statement, Mary Cheney and her wife, Heather Poe, were - as Mary told me yesterday when I talked to her - very hurt and then they decided to go back onto Facebook and post another statement that this time was even tougher than what they had said originally, which is what, I think, Chris Wallace was quoting from.
+JONATHAN MARTIN: Well, yesterday morning, after Liz Cheney made that statement, Mary Cheney and her wife, Heather Poe, were - as Mary told me yesterday, when I talked to her - very hurt and then they decided to go back onto Facebook and post another statement that this time, was even tougher than what they had said originally - which I think is what Chris Wallace was quoting from.

-What they said this time was that Liz Cheney has spent time with them, with their children and she has always been supportive and also that Liz Cheney doesn't know what it's like to have to have a patchwork of states where some recognize same-sex marriage and some don't.
-And the reason that was notable is because it was not to subtly done as a tweet of Liz Cheney, who, as many of you listeners know, moved back to Wyoming last year after spending much of her adult life in northern Virginia.
+What they said this time was that Liz Cheney has spent time with them, with their children, and she has always been supportive; and also that Liz Cheney doesn't know what it's like to have to have a patchwork of states where some recognize same-sex marriage, and some don't.
+And the reason that was notable is because it was not so subtly done as a tweak of Liz Cheney, who - as many of you listeners know - moved back to Wyoming last year after spending much of her adult life in Northern Virginia.

 BLOCK: The parents have now weighed in.
 Former Vice President Dick Cheney and Lynne Cheney issued a statement today saying, in part, they are pained to see this become public.
-They say let it be clear, Liz has always believed in the traditional definition of marriage and they go on to say in this statement, Liz Cheney has also always treated her sister and her sister's family with love and respect exactly as she should've done.
+They say: Let it be clear, Liz has always believed in the traditional definition of marriage.
+And they go on to say, in this statement: Liz Cheney has also always treated her sister and her sister's family with love and respect, exactly as she should have done.

 MARTIN: Correct.
 They are supportive of same-sex marriage rights.

 BLOCK: How has this should become a factor in the Senate race?
 Liz Cheney is challenging the incumbent Republican, Mike Enzi, in the primary.